katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_http.rst

 - Username and password for the vCenter server
 - Version of vCenter is at least 6.5

-For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`ansible-vault` or using `Ansible Tower credentials <https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html>`_.
+For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`assible-vault` or using `Assible Tower credentials <https://docs.assible.com/assible-tower/latest/html/userguide/credentials.html>`_.

-If your vCenter server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
+If your vCenter server is not setup with proper CA certificates that can be verified from the Assible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
 To do this you need to set ``validate_certs=False`` in your playbook.

 As you can see, we are using the ``uri`` module in first task to login into the vCenter server and storing result in the ``login`` variable using register.
 In the second task, using cookies from the first task we are gathering information about the ESXi host system.